 We all do it.
 Cry.
 We cry sad tears, tears of frustration and anger, tears from exhaustion and stress, and we also cry happy tears.
 Happy Crying GIF is one of our favorites for those happy crying emotions.
-So, why do we cry happy tears, and what’s behind it?
+So, why do we cry happy tears, and what’s behind them?

 You have seen happy tears in the movies and TV shows.
 And if you’ve ever felt overcome with joy or success, you might’ve cried some happy tears of your own.